Belitung shipwreck: Legacy

 Current knowledge of the original materials and methods used in constructing this particular Arab dhow largely originates from the shipwreck itself.
 The Jewel of Muscat reconstruction—a replica built as an exact copy of the wreck—demonstrated that the ship resembles a baitl qarib, a type of vessel still found in Oman today.
-Within the hull of the shipwreck, large lumps of concretion contained artifacts from the ship's cargo, dating back to the Tang dynasty of China, around 800 AD.
-This connection has led to the wreck being referred to as the "Tang shipwreck" or "Tang treasure ship."
+Within the hull of the shipwreck, large lumps of concretion contained artefacts from the ship's cargo, dating back to the Tang dynasty of China, around 800 AD.
+This connection has led to the wreck being referred to as the "Tang shipwreck" or "Tang treasure ship".

-The ship's timbers and artifacts were publicly displayed for the first time in 2011.
-The world debut exhibition, showcasing both the artifacts and timbers from the ship, took place at the ArtScience Museum, adjacent to Singapore's Marina Bay Sands.
+The ship's timbers and artefacts were publicly displayed for the first time in 2011.
+The world debut exhibition, showcasing both the artefacts and timbers from the ship, took place at the ArtScience Museum, adjacent to Singapore's Marina Bay Sands.
 The historical significance of the shipwreck's discovery led to the decision to construct the Jewel of Muscat as a faithful reconstruction of the original dhow.

-Cargo and "Tang treasure"
+Cargo

-The wreck contained three main types of Chinese "wares" in the form of bowls: Changsha ware (produced in kilns in Tongguan), which made up the majority of the 60,000 items and was originally packed in either straw cylinders or "Dusun" storage jars; white ware, manufactured in the Ding kilns, which included the earliest known intact underglaze blue and white dishes; and Yue ware from Zhejiang Province.
+The wreck contained three main types of Chinese wares in the form of bowls: Changsha ware (produced in kilns in Tongguan), which made up the majority of the 60,000 items and was originally packed in either straw cylinders or "Dusun" storage jars; white ware, manufactured in the Ding kilns, which included the earliest known intact underglaze blue and white dishes; and Yue ware from Zhejiang Province.
 One Changsha bowl bore an inscription with a date: "16th day of the seventh month of the second year of the Baoli reign," or 826 AD, a date later confirmed by radiocarbon dating of star anise found among the wreckage.
 The cargo showed a variety of influences and markets, featuring designs such as Buddhist lotus symbols, motifs from Central Asia and Persia, Koranic inscriptions, and green-splashed bowls popular in Iran.

 The cargo also included a variety of items, such as spice jars (martaban), ewers, inkwells, funeral urns, and gilt-silver boxes.
 According to John Guy of the Metropolitan Museum of Art in New York, the cargo represented "the richest and largest consignment of early ninth-century southern Chinese gold and ceramics ever discovered in a single hoard."
 The cargo also included spices, resin, and metal ingots used as ballast.
 Notable items found include a large gold cup—the largest Tang dynasty gold cup ever found—and a silver flask decorated with a pair of ducks.
 The gold cup features images of people engaged in various activities, such as musicians and a Persian dancer.
 The thumb plate on its handle displays two men with non-Chinese features, depicted with curly hair.